EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Experiments

-The results show that our model surpasses competing methods in text rendering precision across several languages, including English and Italian (Table~\ref{tab:lang_wise_precision}) and achieves strong character-level accuracy in Chinese, though slightly behind Jimeng AI at the sentence level.
+The results show that our model surpasses competing methods in text rendering precision across several languages, including English and Italian (Table~\ref{tab:lang_wise_precision}) and achieves strong character-level accuracy in Chinese (Table~\ref{tab:char_line_precision}), though slightly behind Jimeng AI at the sentence level.
 It also performs well in unsupported languages like Thai and Greek.
 In Table~\ref{tab:rendering_metrics}, it also leads in OCR accuracy and improves over FLUX in CLIPScore, indicating higher visual-text alignment.
 These trends are further supported by GPT-4o evaluation results.
 After pretraining, the model demonstrates strong text rendering performance from condition images.
 However, it shows limited text-image coherence, as indicated by lower CLIPScore and GPT-4o evaluations.
 Fine-tuning alleviates this issue, significantly improving CLIPScore, Text Aesthetics, and overall visual-text alignment.
-Although rendering accuracy slightly declines due to flexible positioning and artistic font usage, the trade-off is acceptable given the qualitative gains.
-Notably, while most competing methods use datasets exceeding 1M samples, our fine-tuning relies on only ~20k annotated examples.
-Moreover, the large-scale pretraining set can be replaced with synthetic data, reducing dependence on large, annotated datasets.